Is a Correction Looming Ahead for Under Armour Inc. (UA)

 Sponsored

-UA currently public float of 196.68M and currently shorts hold a 4.98% ratio of that float.
-Today, the average trading volume of UA was 3.46M shares.
+The average price from analysts is $13.14.
+UA currently public float of 196.68M and currently shorts hold a 4.76% ratio of that float.
+Today, the average trading volume of UA was 3.41M shares.

 UA’s Market Performance